August 16, 2015

 Two events were taking place – a sprint race and a super sprint.

-After we saw our club mates exit the water, we stopped to support the slower swimmers coming into T1, before heading over to watch people on the two-lap bike course.
+After we saw our club mates exit the water, we stopped to support the slower swimmers coming into T1.
+Then we headed over to watch people on the two-lap bike course.

 The course wasn’t exactly the same as I remembered: it’s a lap of the field and then two laps that go on a short trail section and out along past the athletics track.